 On the other hand, Lightico’s eSignature product was built to accelerate entire journeys with consumers in a sleek, mobile-friendly way.
 It drives faster turnaround times and higher completion rates thanks to its intuitive and real-time capabilities.
 This makes Lightico the ideal eSignature app for B2C companies.

-What is the best enterprise digital signature software?
+What software offers the best enterprise digital signature solutions?

 It depends on your company’s needs.
 Small businesses that primarily serve other businesses and have relatively low sales volumes can use eSignatures that are embedded into a PDF or Word Document.
 Companies that primarily serve consumers, especially in high volumes are better off working with a mobile-optimized eSignature solution that is designed for consumers’ busy, on-the-go lifestyle.
 Of course, pricing is also a significant consideration.
 While there are different pricing models for eSignatures, it’s important to choose one that offers flexibility to accommodate changing signature volumes over time.